mackerman44/telemetyr/README.md

 Once `devtools` is successfully installed, use the following to install `telemtyr`:
 ```
-devtools::install_github("mackerman44/telemetyr")
+devtools::install_github("mackerman44/telemetyr", build_vignettes = TRUE)
 ```

+Be sure to include the `build_vignettes = TRUE` argument, as this will ensure that vignettes in the package will be made available.
 If you are interested in making contributions to `telemetyr`, consider getting a GitHub account, fork this repository, clone to a local directory, modify, and send me a pull request.
 I can then review any changes and merge.

 Cheers!